UniPiTechnology/evok/README.md

 - We have changed the mod switching method for AO and AI.
   Now the measured value and the range are not set separately, but one mode represents a combination of both properties.
+- Modbus RTU durability has been improved.
+  Loss of communication with one device will not affect the functionality of the entire bus.

 ## Developer Note